manreett/Art_Gallery_Webiste-/README.md

 7. **Access the Website**:
    - Open a web browser and navigate to your website's URL (e.g., http://localhost/).
 You should now see the Amour Art Gallery website up and running.

-## How to Run the Art Gallery

-1. **Sign Up:** Start by signing up using the registration form.
-2. **Login:** Log in with your username and password.
-3. **Homepage:** Upon* logging in, you can access the homepage.
-4. **Explore:** Browse different pages to discover art and artists.
-5. **Purchase Art:** If you find art you love, visit the Sales Page and proceed to checkout.
-6. **Change Your Mind:** At any point, you can return to the homepage for further exploration.
-7. **Contact Us:** Use the Contact Us Page for inquiries or to provide feedback.
-8. **FAQ:** Find answers to common questions on the FAQ page.
-9. **Enjoy Art:** Visit the Collection Page to enjoy viewing art.
-10. **Logout:** Always remember to log out before closing the website.

 Amour Art Gallery is your virtual art sanctuary, providing a safe and accessible way to embrace your passion for art.